Are your performance metrics doing harm? Time to take a step back

 James' recommended resources

-With Emerald Works' Mind Tools Toolkit, your organization will have access to all our premium resources, including expert interview and book insight podcasts, interactive quizzes, and learning streams.
+With our Mind Tools Toolkit, your organization will have access to all our premium resources, including expert interview and book insight podcasts, interactive quizzes, and learning streams.

 You may also be interested in…